Can Vision Language Models Learn Intuitive Physics from Interaction?: Related Work

-In line with this proposal, online reinforcement learning (RL), a paradigm in which models learn through interaction with an environment, has recently been argued to generalize more robustly than SFT \citep{chu2025sft}, an analogue of offline RL \citep{wu2025generalization}.
-Online RL refers to updating the model sequentially based on actions it has taken in an environment, whereas offline RL refers to updating the model based on a fixed set of state-action pairs collected using another policy \citep{levine2020offline}.
-Online RL has been shown to outperform offline RL methods in some cases \citep{ostrovski2021offline}, but this distinction has been under-explored in the context of VLMs.
+In line with this proposal, online reinforcement learning, a paradigm in which models learn through interaction with an environment, has been argued to generalize more robustly than SFT \citep{chu2025sft}, which is akin to behavioral cloning \citep{wu2025generalization}.
+Online RL refers to updating the model sequentially based on actions it has taken in an environment, whereas offline RL refers to updating the model based on a fixed set of state-action pairs collected using another policy \citep{levine2020offline, ostrovski2021offline}.
 Chu et al. (\citeyear{chu2025sft}) train VLMs on arithmetic reasoning and simple navigation tasks and find that online RL trained models generalize better than models trained with SFT.
-In contrast to \citet{chu2025sft}, our work focuses on established intuitive physics tasks in cognitive science: building and judging the stability of block towers \citep{lake2017building}.
+In contrast, our work focuses on established intuitive physics tasks in cognitive science: building and judging the stability of block towers.

+Closest to our setup, recent work on spatial reasoning using stacked-object stability tasks shows that SFT and RL fine-tuning on Qwen2.5-VL can improve task performance \citep{han2025diagnosis} --- but this study does not systematically test generalisation between different physical tasks.
+Work on world modelling and understanding of physical transformations in VLMs suggests that current models lack robust internal representations of physical phenomena like conservation and causality \citep{gao2025vision, luo2026vision}.
+However, probing analyses of VLM representations show that vision encoders capture physical plausibility cues even when behavioural performance fails \citep{ballout2025pixels}, motivating our decodability analysis.